silv3rr/slv-prebw/README.md

 ### You'll need

+- linux or freebsd
 - a recent version of bash
 - pzs-ng (sitewho, sitebot)
 - site pre script that logs PRE to glftpd.log (tested with foo-pre)

 ### Changes

+#### Update v1.1 20190712

+- small fix if total traffic is 0

 #### Update v1.0 20190609